temporaleacl-jpg/levy-area-eacl/README.md

 # Lévy-Area Trajectory Archetypes across Dialogue Domains

-Code for the paper: "Not Where, But How: Lévy-Area Trajectory Archetypes across Human Dialogue" (Submitted to EACL ARR August 2026)
+Code for the paper: "Not Where, But How: Lévy-Area Trajectory Archetypes across Dialogue Domains" (Submitted to EACL ARR August 2026)

 ## Overview